-Patients without Capacity & Gravely Disabled

-- 1. These patients are gravely disabled by their suicidal/homicidal ideation, intoxication, or exacerbation of their chronic mental health disorder. - 2.
+- 3. Patients without Capacity & Gravely Disabled - 1.
+These patients are gravely disabled by their suicidal/homicidal ideation, intoxication, or exacerbation of their chronic mental health disorder. - 2.
 They will lack the capacity and insight to make decisions. - 3.
 Their consent for treatment is implied, and their transport will be involuntary. - 4.
 EMS providers can gain access to the patient, and the scene is safe. - 5.
 These patients can be transported against their will as - a. they lack the capacity to make decisions, AND - b. leaving them on the scene would lead to an imminent threat to their health and safety. - 6.
-Contact Mobile Crisis Outreach (DCR) 1-888-910-0416 for on-scene evaluation OR consultation to describe the patient's grave disability. - 7.
-If DCR is unavailable or unable to respond, contact base station for orders. - 8.
-Contact of a DCR or base station should not delay actions necessary to prevent the patient from causing further harm, when safe to do so. - 9.
-EMS providers may physically restrain the patient AS INDICATED and document the reason and method appropriately. - 10.
-EMS providers may use medications to treat severe agitation that are impeding timely & safe evaluation of life-threats. - 11.
-Request law enforcement response. - 12.
+Request law enforcement response. - a.
+Whenever feasible, communicate directly with a LE officer about the case (options include face-to-face, via radio, MDT group chat, or cell phone).
+Confirm their intentions regarding their response. - 7.
+Contact Mobile Crisis Outreach (DCR) 1-888-910-0416 for on-scene evaluation OR consultation to describe the patient's grave disability. - 8.
+If DCR is unavailable or unable to respond, contact base station for orders. - 9.
+Contact of a DCR or base station should not delay actions necessary to prevent the patient from causing further harm, when safe to do so. - 10.
+EMS providers may physically restrain the patient AS INDICATED for patient & provider safety; document the reason and method appropriately. - EMS providers may use medications to treat severe agitation that is impeding timely & safe evaluation of life-threats. (see NW Region 2020 Protocols: Psychological / Emotinoal / Excited Delirium, p39.) - 12.
 A patient who cannot safely be restrained or medicated should be dispositioned as "Patients Threatening Violence / Unsafe Scene"

-Patients Threatening Violence / Unsafe Scene
+4. Patients without Capacity & Threatening Violence or Unsafe Scene